ztyyLV/web-twain-docs/indepth/faqs/license/what-can-i-do-when-my-trial-license-expires.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs License What Can I Do When My Trial License Expires
+title: What can I do when my trial license expires?
 keywords: Dynamic Web TWAIN, Documentation, License
 breadcrumbText: What Can I Do When My Trial License Expires
-description: Dynamic Web TWAIN SDK Documentation FAQs What Can I Do When My Trial License Expires
+description: What can I do when my trial license expires?
 ---

 # License